carbon-language/carbon-lang/llvm/docs/PDB/TpiStream.rst

   within the TPI Hash Stream of the Type Index Offsets Buffer.
 This is a list of pairs of uint32_t's where the first value is a :ref:`Type Index <type_indices>` and the second value is the offset in the type record data of the type with this index.
-This can be used to do a binary search followed bin a linear search to get amortized O(log n) lookup by type index.
+This can be used to do a binary search followed by a linear search to get O(log n) lookup by type index.

 - **HashAdjBufferOffset / HashAdjBufferLength** - The offset and size within the TPI hash stream of a serialized hash table whose keys are the hash values